 Suggestions on where to eat in Radicofani

 The dishes prepared here are simple and delicious made with fresh local ingredients.
 La Grotta, a very popular restaurant is located inside a small square called Piazza S. Agata.
-The prices are very reasonable indeed and it is understood that their soup, Zuppa di Fungi (mushroom) is frequently requested.
+The prices are very reasonable indeed and it is understood that their soup, Zuppa di Funghi (mushroom) is frequently requested.
 The menu choice is excellent ranging from various types of pasta and sauces and a large choice of meat.
 Call 0578 55866 to reserve.
 (Closed Tuesdays).
 If you are looking for a snack or light lunch, at the entrance to the historical centre on the right-hand side is Bar Enoteca, (Wine Bar) La Stella.
-A pleasant place to take an aperitif and eat Bruschette e salumi.
-(Toasted bread and cured meats.)
-There is a huge selection of famous wines to enjoy as well as enjoying a typical Italian coffee.
+A pleasant place to take an aperitif and eat Bruschette e salumi (Toasted bread and cured meats.)
+There is a huge selection of famous wines to enjoy as well as typical Italian coffee.
 Seating is available outside.

 If you are looking for a small tranquil village in Tuscany, with little traffic and fantastic views, then Radicofani is certainly a place to visit, whether for the day, or for a few.
 The historical centre is set on a bit of a climb, therefore maybe it would be a good idea to take comfortable shoes, then take your time and enjoy.